Rosti

 In-Mold Decoration – IMD

-Rosti’s In-Mold Decoration solutions combine advanced materials, precision molding, and high-quality graphics to create durable, visually premium plastic components.
+Rosti’s In-Mold Decoration solutions combine advanced materials, precision molding, and high-quality graphics to create durable, visually premium plastic parts.

 Tony Austin